Postgraduate education: Admission

 Admission to undertake a research degree in the UK typically requires a strong bachelor's degree or Scottish M.A. (at least lower second, but usually an upper second or first class).
-In some institutions, doctoral candidates are initially admitted to a Masters in Research Philosophy (M.Phil. or M.Res.), then later transfer to a Ph.D./D.Phil. if they can show satisfactory progress in their first 8–12 months of study.
+In some institutions, doctoral candidates are initially admitted to a Master's in Research Philosophy (M.Phil. or M.Res.), then later transfer to a Ph.D./D.Phil. if they can show satisfactory progress in their first 8–12 months of study.
 Candidates for the degree of Doctor of Education (Ed.D) are typically required to hold a good bachelor's degree as well as an appropriate master's degree before being admitted.

 Funding

 Funding for postgraduate study in the UK is awarded competitively, and usually is disseminated by institution (in the form of a certain allocation of studentships for a given year) rather than directly to individuals.
 There are a number of scholarships for master's courses, but these are relatively rare and dependent on the course and class of undergraduate degree obtained (usually requiring at least a lower second).
 Most master's students are self-funded.

 Funding is available for some Ph.D./D.Phil. courses.
 As at the master's level, there is more funding available to those in the sciences than in other disciplines.
 Such funding generally comes from Research Councils such as the Engineering and Physical Sciences Research Council (EPSRC), Arts and Humanities Research Council (AHRC), Medical Research Council (MRC) and others.
-Masters students may also have the option of a Postgraduate loan introduced by the UK Government in 2016.
+Master's students may also have the option of a Postgraduate loan introduced by the UK Government in 2016.

 For overseas students, most major funding applications are due as early as twelve months or more before the intended graduate course will begin.
 This funding is also often highly competitive.
 The most widely available, and thus important, award for overseas students is the Overseas Research Student (ORS) Award, which pays the difference in university fees between an overseas student and a British or EU resident.
 However, a student can only apply for one university for the ORS Award, often before they know whether they have been accepted.
 As of the 2009/2010 academic year, the HEFCE has cancelled the Overseas Research Student Award scheme for English and Welsh universities.
 The state of the scheme for Scottish and Northern Irish universities is currently unclear.

 Full-time students (of any type) are not normally eligible for state benefits, including during vacation time.